Tidying up your Next.js project

 Please ensure you accept your browser’s permissions to use your microphone.

-Why is start() async?
+Why is connect() async?

-The start method can be invoked either asynchronously or synchronously.
+The connect method can be invoked either asynchronously or synchronously.
 If called with await, the returned promise will resolve once the bot enters into a ‘ready’ state (indicating that the bot is connected and ready to receive input).

 Calling it asynchronously also allows us to try / catch any errors that may occur during the connection process.